humdrum-tools/humdrum-documentation/guide/ch01/index.md

 yank -o { -e } -r '$-1' filename
 ```

-Don\'t worry about the complex syntax for these commands; the command
+Don't worry about the complex syntax for these commands; the command
 formats will be discussed fully in the ensuing chapters.
 For now, it is
 important only that you get a feel for some of the types of operations
 that Humdrum users might perform.